 Dealing with uncertainty in the risk class

 How can I be sure that my risk class is correct?
-There is never absolute legal certainty on this subject.
-In principle, a higher classification is always “safer”, but also much more complex and expensive.
-However, as many companies do not want to or cannot afford such a procedure, we would like to show you a few options that you have as a manufacturer of a class I product.
+There is never absolute legal certainty in this area.
+In principle, a higher classification is always “safer,” but also much more complex and expensive.

 What happens if I register my product under risk class I even though I am unsure?

-In principle, you can of course do this.
-It is the manufacturer’s responsibility to classify their products properly.
-BUT be aware that this can be a business risk.
-Some of these risks are:
+In principle, you can do that, of course.
+It is the manufacturer’s responsibility to classify their products correctly.

 Why we urgently need risk class I in the EU